 Drawing fresh, cool air into the case

-In contrast with exhaust fans, intake fans pull in cool air from outside and blows it into the case.
+In contrast with exhaust fans, intake fans pull in cool air from outside and blow it into the case.

-You want to set up placement of the fans to maximize air flow within the case.
+You want to set up the placement of the fans to maximize airflow within the case.

 This is done by placing exhaust and intake fans opposite of each other, allowing for cool air to blow over major, heat-producing components before it’s heated up and expelled through the exhaust.